lmatusikova/SPS-1/page.md

 ### Exceptions

-There are no checked exceptions in C#, so there is nothing like *throws* keyword as in Java.
+There are no checked exceptions in C#, so there is nothing like `throws` keyword as in Java.
 If a programmer wants to know what exceptions are thrown by some method (so that he can take care of them in try-catch block) he has to look into documentation.

 ### Structs

 A struct type is a **value** type that is typically used to encapsulate small groups of related variables, like coordinates of point or RGB elements of colour.
 Structs can also contain constructors, methods, properties etc, although if several such members are required, you should consider making your type a class instead.
 The main difference between struct and object is that struct is value type and does not support inheritance.

-####Example:

     public struct CoOrds
     {